SadafNaz1980/FL-via-ResNet50/README.md

 **Experiments**
 ---------------------

+Centralized and federated learning implementations are provided in interactive python notebooks.

 **Centralized learning:**
   Deep learning code for scenario 3 using ResNet50 for 50 epochs is provided in the Python notebook https://github.com/SadafNaz1980/FL-via-
   ResNet50/blob/main/S3_Centralized_ResNet50-Epochs50.ipynb